dell/karavi-topology/README.md

 Once all prerequisites are on the Linux host, follow the steps below to clone and build the metrics service:

-1. Clone the repository: `git clone https://github.com/dell/karavi-topology.git`
+1. Clone the repository using the following command: `git clone https://github.com/dell/karavi-topology.git`
-1. Set the DOCKER_REPO environment variable to point to the local Docker repository, example: `export DOCKER_REPO=<ip-address>:<port>`
+1. Set the DOCKER_REPO environment variable to point to the local Docker repository, for example: `export DOCKER_REPO=<ip-address>:<port>`
-1. In the karavi-topology directory, run the following to build the Docker image called karavi-topology: `make clean build docker`
+1. In the karavi-topology directory, run the following command to build the Docker image called karavi-topology: `make clean build docker`
-1. To tag (with the "latest" tag) and push the image to the local Docker repository run the following: `make tag push`
+1. To tag (with the "latest" tag) and push the image to the local Docker repository run the following command: `make tag push`

-__Note:__ Linux support only.
+__Note:__ This only supports Linux.
 If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository

 ## Testing Karavi Topology

-From the root directory where the repo was cloned, the unit tests can be executed as follows:
+From the root directory where the repo was cloned, the unit tests can be executed by running the command as follows:

 ```console
 make test